-When evaluating the quality of leadership and management, inspectors should consider the effectiveness of:
+When evaluating the quality of the curriculum of the school, inspectors should consider the effectiveness of:

-- The headteacher and senior leaders in the school in: - Setting a vision for the school - Creating a supportive ethos for a child-friendly school - Understanding the new curriculum and its booklets of guidance - Supporting teachers in the implementation of the new curriculum - Setting expectations for teachers and learners - Carrying out self-evaluation and promoting school improvement - Using finances for the benefit of learners - Establishing transparent systems of financial accountability - Liaising with their school cluster and the community - The Board of governors or Senior Management Committee in: - Consulting stakeholders - Helping the school to plan - Monitoring and evaluating developments in the school - Setting up clear lines of responsibility to the PTA
+- The headteacher and senior leaders in the school in: - Setting a vision for the school that is shared and supported by all staff - Creating a supportive ethos for a child-friendly school - Understanding the new curriculum and its booklets of guidance - Ensuring that the new textbooks are being used effectively in all classes - Supporting teachers in the implementation of the new curriculum - Carrying out self-evaluation and promoting school improvement - Using finances for the benefit of learners - Liaising with their school cluster and the community - The Board of governors or Senior Management Committee in: - Consulting stakeholders - Helping the school to plan - Monitoring and evaluating developments in the school - Setting up clear lines of responsibility to the PTA

 The headteacher and senior leaders set a clear and ambitious vision for the school that is shared and supported by all staff.
 They have created a very supportive ethos for a child-friendly school where all learners feel welcomed, safe, secure and valued.
 They have very good knowledge and understanding of the new curriculum and are using the guidance booklets very effectively to support teachers in the implementation of the new curriculum.
+They have ensured that the new textbooks are being used effectively in all classes.